 Abstract

-I begin by clarifying Tallis’s revisionary terminology, showing how he redraws the lines of the traditional debate about will by classifying himself as a compatibilist, when in standard terms he is an incompatibilist.
+I begin by clarifying Tallis’s revisionary terminology, showing how he redraws the lines of the traditional debate about free will by classifying himself as a compatibilist, when in standard terms he is an incompatibilist.
 I then examine what I take to be the two main lines of argument in Freedom, which I call the Mysterian Argument and the Intentionality Argument.
 I argue that neither can do the required work on its own, so I ask how they are supposed to combine.
 I then argue that a commitment to the ontological priority of everydayness, of the kind suggested in chapters 5 and 6 of Freedom, might combine the arguments in such a way as to secure Tallis’s conclusion.
 I conclude that the argument of Freedom requires positive metaphysical commitment of a kind Tallis has yet to provide.

 Natural Born Incompatibilist